wizo06/japanese/docs/grammar/fundamentals/particles.md

     :---: | :---:
     アリスが | 学生だ

-    But if we are asking the question "Who is the student?", that means we don't know what is inside the main carriage "A".
+    But if we are asking the question "Who is the student?", that means we don't know what is inside the main wagon "A".
 It means that the main wagon "A" is unknown.
 To illustrate:

     Main wagon "A" | Engine "B"
     :---: | :---: